 UHS is our principal tenant and through UHS of Delaware, Inc., a wholly owned subsidiary of UHS, serves as our advisor (the "Advisor") under an Advisory Agreement dated December 24, 1986 between the Advisor and us (the "Advisory Agreement").
-Our officers are all employees of UHS and as of June 30, 2006, we had no salaried employees.
+Our officers are all employees of UHS and as of September 30, 2006, we had no salaried employees.

 Under the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to us), to provide administrative services to us and to conduct our day-to-day affairs.
 In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor is reimbursed directly by us.
 The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees that the Advisor's performance has been satisfactory.
 The Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.

-The Advisory Agreement has been renewed for 2006.
 All transactions with UHS must be approved by the Independent Trustees.

 The Advisor is entitled to certain advisory and incentive fees for its services.
-No incentive fees were paid during the three or six months ended June 30, 2006 or 2005.
+No incentive fees were paid during the three or nine months ended September 30, 2006 or 2005.
 The advisory fee is payable quarterly, subject to adjustment at year end, based upon our audited financial statements.

-The leases on the five UHS hospital facilities (including Chalmette) leased to wholly-owned subsidiaries of UHS comprised approximately 48% of our total consolidated revenues for both three and six month periods ended June 30, 2006 and 2005.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the five wholly-owned UHS hospital facilities, as a percentage of our consolidated and unconsolidated revenues, accounted for approximately 24% for both of the three month periods ended June 30, 2006 and 2005, and 24% and 25% for the six month periods ended June 30, 2006 and 2005, respectively.
+The leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 48% of our total consolidated revenues for both three and nine month periods ended September 30, 2006 and 2005.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the wholly-owned UHS hospital facilities, as a percentage of our consolidated and unconsolidated revenues, accounted for approximately 24% for both of the three month periods ended September 30, 2006 and 2005, and 24% and 25% for the nine month periods ended September 30, 2006 and 2005, respectively.
 In addition, five medical office buildings owned by LLCs in which we hold various non-controlling equity interests, include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.

-During the third quarter of 2005, Chalmette Medical Center ("Chalmette"), our two story, 138-bed acute care hospital located in Chalmette, Louisiana, was severely damaged and closed as a result of Hurricane Katrina.
-The majority of the real estate assets of Chalmette were leased from us by a subsidiary of UHS and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between subsidiaries of UHS and us, UHS elected to offer substitution properties rather than exercise its right to rebuild the facility or offer cash for Chalmette.
-Independent appraisals were obtained by us and UHS which indicated that the pre-hurricane fair market value of the leased facility was \$23,965,000 ("FMV of Chalmette").
+During the third quarter of 2005, Chalmette Medical Center ("Chalmette"), a 138-bed acute care hospital located in Chalmette, Louisiana, was severely damaged and closed as a result of Hurricane Katrina.
+At that time, the majority of the real estate assets of Chalmette were leased from us by a subsidiary of UHS and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between subsidiaries of UHS and us, UHS offered substitution properties rather than exercise its right to rebuild the facility or offer cash for Chalmette.
+Independent appraisals were obtained by us and UHS which indicated that the prehurricane fair market value of the leased facility was \$24.0 million.